rust-lang/rfcs/text/0000-variadic-tuples.md

 - Rust Issue: [rust-lang/rust#0000](https://github.com/rust-lang/rust/issues/0000)

 # Summary

 [summary]: #summary

-Tuples types are ordered set of type, but users can only use tuple with a specified number of types.
+Tuples types are ordered set of type, but users can only use tuple with fixed arity.

-This RFC aims to allow the use of a _variadic tuple_ to be able to write implementation for tuples with an arbitrary number of type.
+This RFC aims to allow the use of a _variadic tuple_ which is a tuple with an arbitrary arity.

 # Motivation

 [motivation]: #motivation

 ## Arbitrary tuple arity support

-Currently, when a user wants to either use or add behavior to tuples, he writes an impl for each size of tuple.
+Currently, when a user wants to either use or add behavior to tuples, he writes an impl for each tuple arity.
-For easier maintenance, it is usually done with a `macro_rules` and implements up to 12 arity tuple. (ex: `Hash` implementation in `std`).
+For easier maintenance, it is usually done with a `macro_rules` and implemented up to 12 arity tuple. (see [ `Hash` implementation in `std`](https://github.com/rust-lang/rust/blob/master/src/libcore/hash/mod.rs)).

-The proposed RFC provides an easier way to define the implementation for those tuples and don't limit the arity of tuple supported.
+_Variadic tuple_ will provide several benefits considering trait implementation for tuple or using tuples:

+- Implementations will be easier to write
+- Implementations will be easier to read and maintain
-Also, the compiler will compile only required tuple arity implementation.
+- The compiler will compile implementation only for required tuple arity

 # Guide-level explanation

 [guide-level-explanation]: #guide-level-explanation

 The _variadic tuple_ occurs in two form: a declarative form and an expansion form.

-The declarative form is `..#T` and an expansion form is `T#..`.
+The declarative form is `(..#T)` and an expansion form is `(T#..)`

 Note: To illustrate the RFC, we will use the current implementation of the `Hash` trait for tuples.